 Related Read: Can Parrots Eat Cucumbers?
 What You Need to Know!

-Potential Problems Associated With Feeding Your Cockatiel Cucumber
+The 3 Potential Problems With Feeding Your Cockatiel Cucumber

 Even though cucumbers are typically a great snack for cockatiels, it is possible to have too much of a good thing.
 Here are some of the possible drawbacks to feeding cucumber to your cockatiel.

 1. Spoiled Appetite